rfg-modding/SyncFaction/docs/modding/intro.md

 ## Loose archives

-Works for distributing modified contents of a `.vpp_pc` archive.
+Useful for distributing modified contents of a `.vpp_pc` archive.
 Create a folder named as the archive you want to patch and place files there.
-Existing archive entries will be replaced, new ones will be added to the end.
+Existing archive entries will be replaced.
+New ones will be added after existing entries inside the archive.

 ```
 📦 weak_turrets.zip